AdebisiRex/AdebisiRex/README.md

 - 👋 Hi, I’m @AdebisiRex
 - 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m however an advanced level MERN Stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 I am 100% available on whatsapp @+2349095260292